 Learn more about the Reasons for the Seasons.

 However, that doesn’t mean that the meteorological definition is incorrect.
-It is important for meteorologists to be able to compare climatological statistics for a particular season from one year to the next—for agriculture, commerce, and a variety of other purposes.
+It is important for meteorologists to be able to compare climatological statistics for a particular season from 1 year to the next—for agriculture, commerce, and a variety of other purposes.
 Thus, meteorologists break the seasons down into groupings of three months.
 Meteorological winter starts on December 1 and includes December, January, and February.

 Did you know?
 For the ancient Celts, the calendar was based around the solstices and equinoxes, marking the Quarter Days, with the mid-points called Cross-Quarter Days.
 Learn more about the Celtic calendar.